 Magic bracelets are supposed to cure any disease

 Where and when?
 25 kilometres from Dong Van village, along the national road 4C.
 It is in full swing early and ends at noon.

-You will mostly meet groups of four ethnic groups, Hmong, Dao, Chinese and Pu Peo, who inhabit the terracotta houses with the typical yellow wall.
+You will mostly meet groups of four ethnic groups, Hmong, Dao, Chinese and Pu Peo, who inhabit the terracotta houses with the typical yellow walls.

-Local specialities: corn alcohol, soy, man thau cake from Chinese cuisine, five-colour sticky rice, brocade…
+Local specialities: corn alcohol, soy, man thau cake of Chinese style cuisine, five-colour sticky rice and brocade.

 Pho Bang market

-You will meet there especially the Hmong and Chinese who populate the quiet borough of Pho Bang.
-The colours and smells of the stalls put on the ground are enough to brighten up the mountainous village.
+You will meet there the Hmong and Chinese especially who populate the quiet borough of Pho Bang.
+The colours and smells of the stalls put on the ground are enough to brighten up the mountainous village even more.